heyqbnk/vk-api/README.md

 `vkontakte-api` follows repositories based concept where each repository is a class and represents some namespace in API.
-The main purpose of repository is to format request config for VKAPI instance, so he could perform request and return data.
+The main purpose of repository is to format request config for VKAPI instance, so it could perform request and return data.

-Each request is added to queue and executed only after timeout, calculated according to `rps` property, is elapsed.
+Each request is added to queue and executed only after timeout calculated according to `rps` property.
 So, there is no case when you were banned due to sending too many requests per second.

 There is a multi-thread (multi-workers) support for those projects which are